Degenerative Myelopathy in Dogs | Is There Relief?

 3. Joint Supplements (Glucosamine, CBD, Green-Lipped Mussel)

-While supplements aren't cures, they can offer support when given in the proper dosages over.
+While supplements aren't cures, they can offer support when given in the proper dosages.
 You can offer your pet joint supplements before and after a degenerative myelopathy diagnosis.

 It's a great idea to start them on a hip and joint regimen early to bolster their joint health and help trim away the early issues associated with various mobility struggles.
 When your dog is more comfortable, they'll likely run more, play more, and feel better as they do it.